hyporia/Telegram.Bot.MCP/README.md

 # TelegramBotMCP

-TelegramBotMCP is a .NET 9.0 console application that implements a Telegram bot with Model Context Protocol (MCP) server integration.
-It uses Entity Framework Core with SQLite for data storage, Serilog for logging, and OpenTelemetry for observability.
+TelegramBotMCP is a .NET 9.0 console application that implements a Telegram bot integrated with a Model Context Protocol (MCP) server.
+It allows your local agent to communicate with Telegram users via a bot account.
 ## Features

 -   Telegram bot integration using [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot)
 -   MCP server tool integration
 -   Entity Framework Core with SQLite
--   Serilog logging (file and console)
--   OpenTelemetry tracing and metrics
+-   OpenTelemetry tracing, metrics and logging

 ## Getting Started

 ### Prerequisites

 -   [.NET 9.0 SDK](https://dotnet.microsoft.com/download/dotnet/9.0)
--   SQLite (optional, database file is created automatically)

 ### Configuration

--   Set your Telegram bot token in user secrets or environment variables as `TELEGRAM_BOT_TOKEN`.
+-   Set your Telegram bot token in environment variables as `TELEGRAM_BOT_TOKEN`.
--   Adjust `appsettings.json` and `appsettings.Development.json` as needed.

 ### Build and Run